 Notice Regarding Animals in Care

-Animals in Care with AARCS or animals not yet posted to the Adoptable Dogs/Cats pages are not currently available for adoption.
+Animals in Care with AARCS or animals not yet posted to the Adoptable Dogs/Cats/Critters pages are not currently available for adoption.
 Applications will not be accepted for these animals until they are posted as available on our Adoption Pages.

 Our website is updated daily, please continue to check back on their progress and availability.

 Following submission of an adoption application, the Adoptions Coordinator will review the application and email the applicant within 24-48 hours with an update on the status.
-Our Adoptions Team will then conduct and over-the-phone interview prior to moving forward.
+Our Adoptions Team will then conduct an over-the-phone interview prior to moving forward.